stwunsch/toxbot/README.md

 Toxbot
 ======

 This chatbot accepts friend requests and invites friends to a groupchat.
+It logs the groupchat and sends the log on command to a friend.

+Inbuild commands:
+'help' : display commands
+'invite' : invites to groupchat
+'log' : sends log
+'log n' : sends log with n lines

 **Install guide**
 Change to any folder in your home directory and enter following commands in your terminal.